josecelano-bot/josecelano-bot/README.md

-- 👋 Hi, I’m @josecelano-bot, an account using to sign commits from bots and apps.
+- 👋 Hi, I’m @josecelano-bot, an account used to sign commits from bots and apps on behalf of [Jose Celano](https://github.com/josecelano) .
 More info here: https://github.com/josecelano/pygithub